 Al Qaeda Cell in Turkey Accused of Planning to Bomb Churches

-A large-scale Al Qaeda plot to bomb “all the churches in Ankara,” as well as the Turkish Parliament and U.S. Embassy in the Turkish capital, has been made public.
+A large-scale a militant Sunni Islamist multinational organization founded in 1988 plot to bomb “all the churches in Ankara,” as well as the Turkish Parliament and U.S. Embassy in the Turkish capital, has been made public.
 Following July’s arrest of 11 alleged Al Qaeda militants, an official indictment has revealed the homegrown terrorist cell’s alleged plans to attack Ankara’s churches as well as their Christian clergy.

 According to a Compass News report, the indictment outlined the militants’ revised “jihad” strategy to begin focusing their attacks against Turkey before waging war against the United States and other countries.
 “It is more advantageous to wage jihad against Turkey than the United States,” documents seized in the July 14 raid near Ankara reportedly declared.
 “Let’s blow the Parliament into the sky!”